CartoDB/carto-vl/docs/guides/01-quickstart.md

 - It allows to paint maps in client using webgl technologies
 - Enrich your maps with dynamic styles, animations and interactivity
 - Create widgets and elements to show geospatial data in different ways

+# Getting started

+First you need to create a CARTO account and get your [credentials](https://carto.com/developers/fundamentals/authorization/) remember that to use CARTO VL you need to [autenticate the client](https://carto.com/developers/carto-vl/reference/#cartosetdefaultauth) first.